Order of the Municipality of Whitestone

-This will be the sixth year for the Order of the Municipality of Whitestone.
+This will be the seventh year for the Order of the Municipality of Whitestone.
 It will be awarded to a deserving person who has enriched the lives of others in our community and it all starts with the public taking the time to nominate someone who deserves this special recognition.
 (Please note that serving Federal, Provincial, and Municipal politicians and judges are not eligible and as well as current staff members.
 No posthumous appointments are made.)

 All residents of the Municipality of Whitestone and contributors to the Municipality of Whitestone are eligible for the Order of the Municipality of Whitestone – our Community’s highest honour for achievement.
 The Mayor of the Municipality of Whitestone is the Chancellor and Principle Companion of the Order.
 The motto of the Order of the Municipality of Whitestone is: